Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Summary of our approach

-We note that Eqs.~\eqref{Eq:Q-physical-total} and \eqref{Eq:R-for-2-by-2} fully describe the resource scaling for a given concatenated scheme with the above properties, and they are determined by only three circuit parameters, $\lambda_\opnormal$, $\lambda_\opmagic$ and $b$ as defined above.
+Equations \eqref{Eq:Q-physical-total} and \eqref{Eq:R-for-2-by-2} fully describe the relative cost of magic operations for a given concatenated scheme with the above properties, and they are determined solely by the three circuit parameters $\lambda_\opnormal$, $\lambda_\opmagic$ and $b$.

-Equation \eqref{Eq:R-for-2-by-2} tells us that $R$ grows monotonically with $K$ \footnote{Monotonic growth with $K$ is guaranteed by two observations.
+Equation \eqref{Eq:R-for-2-by-2} tells us that $R$ grows monotonically with $K$ (see footnote \footnote{Monotonic growth with $K$ is guaranteed by two observations.
 Firstly, $\lambda_\opnormal$, $\lambda_\opmagic$, and $b$ are positive numbers.
-Secondly, for the regime where $\lambda_\opnormal > \lambda_\opmagic$, we use $b >\lambda_\opnormal$, which holds for the reasons explained below Eq.~(\ref{eq:b-formula}).}; Fig.~\ref{Fig:phenomenological} shows this behavior.
-This monotonic behavior makes it natural to look at $R$ in the limit of infinite $K$, as it will be smaller at any finite $K$.
-In this limit, the scaling behavior changes with the ratio $\lambda_\opmagic/\lambda_\opnormal$, and exhibits a transition at $\lambda_\opnormal= \lambda_\opmagic$, as seen by noting that
+Secondly, for the regime where $\lambda_\opnormal > \lambda_\opmagic$, we use $b >\lambda_\opnormal$, which holds for the reasons explained below Eq.~(\ref{eq:b-formula}).}); Fig.~\ref{Fig:phenomenological} shows this behavior.
+This monotonic behavior motivates looking at $R$ in the infinite-$K$ limit for the upper bound at any finite $K$.
+In this limit, the large-$K$ behavior depends on the ratio $\lambda_\opmagic/\lambda_\opnormal$,